Akash-Github2/CS145Project/README.md

 # OAG-AQA

 ## Code Changes made from Baseline
-- Added Roberta implementation - need to download roberta.base from the github and update its directory in the config files
+- Added Roberta implementation - need to download roberta.base from the github and update its directory in the config files to reproduce our results
 - added processing to split the original training data into train/validation/test data (process.py)
 - added Mean Average Precision Evaluation metric to calculate MAP on new test dataset (evaluation.py)
 - updated all file paths in config files and in the other python files to match up with my ssh server's file paths
 - updated the python files in dpr/models/ to fix issues that were caused when integrating roberta model transformer
+- roberta_out_25.txt -> output of roberta model transformer
+- bert_out_25.txt -> output of bert model transformer

 ## Prerequisites
 - Linux